ArbitrumFoundation/docs/docs/how-tos/calculate-aep-fees.md

 ---
-id: calculate-aep-fees
-title: How to calculate AEP fees
+title: 'Calculating AEP license fees'
-sidebar_label: Calculate AEP fees
+sidebar_label: 'Calculating AEP license fees'
-description: Learn how to calculate your Arbitrum chains revenue and license fees.
+description: 'Learn how to calculate your Arbitrum chains revenue and license fees.'
-dao_author: petevielhaber
+author: Midroni
-dao_sme: Midroni
+sme: Midroni
+user_story: As a current Arbitrum chain owner, I need to understand how my Arbitrum chain revenue and AEP license fees are calculated.
+content_type: how-to
 ---

 This document will help you calculate your Arbitrum chain’s _Protocol Net Revenue_ and AEP license fees.